FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 ### Modify the `kube-api-server` Manifest
 Last but not least, you would have to enable the encryption provider config for the `kube-apiserver`.
-This steps depends on wether your control plane components run as a systemd deamon or as static Pod on your control plane nodes (usually located at `/etc/kubernetes/manifests`).
+This steps depends on wether your control plane components run as a systemd daemon or as static Pod on your control plane nodes (usually located at `/etc/kubernetes/manifests`).

 **Either way, the following changes need to be done:**